Omny/Realtime-Chat-React-Redux/README.md

 A real-time Slack like chat application.

 In this project I improved my skills with React (with hooks), Redux (@reduxjs/toolkit), AJAX, REST API, WebSocket's, i18next, Rollbar, Vite.
+In the first version, I used React-scripts to deploy, but then I switched to Vite.

 ## Deployed app link